 The jobs destroyed during this digitalization are synonymous with "creative destruction", according to the Schumpeterian expression, which marks the transition from an old mode of production to a new way of working.
 Indeed, the wave of digitalization is bringing about changes that will inevitably change our work and production system.
 This impulse is a source of renewal to which we must adapt, and using software is a good way to maintain both human intelligence and technological efficiency.

 Destruction of jobs to be put into perspective

-Digital technology, which is booming, has made possible to develop new activities in the same way as all the professions linked to new information technologies, such as software development, with demand currently far outstripping supply, labour shortages and rapidly growing wages.
-Like Yuman in the maintenance ecosystem, many digital platforms are emerging in all economic sectors and for all media: tablet, smartphone, computer...
-Web languages have evolved to enable the development of rich, complex applications, equipped with artificial intelligence and which have now relegated static websites, non-adaptive and client server business solutions closed on themselves to the status of antiques.
-Software developers mastering these latest generation technologies are therefore on the rise in our digital age.
+Digital technology, which is booming, has made it possible to develop new activities in the same way as all the professions linked to new information technologies, such as software development, with demand currently far outstripping supply, labor shortages and rapidly growing wages.
+Like Yuman in the maintenance ecosystem, many digital platforms are emerging in all economic sectors and for all media: tablets, smartphones, computers...
+Web languages have evolved to enable the development of rich, complex applications, equipped with artificial intelligence and which have now relegated static websites, non-adaptive and client-server business solutions closed on themselves to the status of antiques.
+Software developers mastering these latest-generation technologies are therefore on the rise in our digital age.